-The internal audit activity must be independent and internal auditors must be objective in performing their work.
-The Head of Risk Management and Audit (Chief Internal Auditor) must confirm, at least annually, the organisational independence of the internal audit activity.
-Internal audit shall have no operational responsibilities within the line management structure.
+The internal Audit activity must be independent and Internal Auditors must be objective in performing their work.
+The Head of Risk Management and Audit (Chief Audit Executive/Head of Audit) must confirm, at least annually, the organisational independence of the internal audit activity.
+Internal Audit should have no operational responsibilities within the line management structure.